-- 11. Can the Department provide insight on water capture and usage, related to data collection requirements? - a.
+- Craft grow facilities cannot produce for medical. - Guidelines for medical are part of the rules through the Compassionate Use Act so no change at this point. - 11.
+Can the Department provide insight on water capture and usage, related to data collection requirements? - a.
 Does the Department have a draft form or template for getting that data? - b.
 Is reporting that information an annual requirement or more frequent? - i.
-Note: Utility evaluators are interested in seeing data on the volume of water captured from dehumidification, for example. - 12.
+Note: Utility evaluators are interested in seeing data on the volume of water captured from dehumidification, for example.

+- Licensees must meet requirements of application. - 12.
 What happens with the HVAC requirement if a smaller craft grower expands and total canopy area increases beyond the 6,000 sq. feet limit for ductless mini-splits? - a.
 Does the VRF requirement only apply to the new area?
 Or do does the grower have to upgrade HVAC equipment that might be only a few years old?